FotoFaces/Documentation/README.md

 - converts it to BGR
 - normalizes the image channel values
 - loads a json model to detect hats
 - compile the model with the library keras
 - do a prediction with the image test data
 - return results

+#### Head Position

+- Use the opencv fucntion solvePnP to estimate the orientation of the face
+- converts the rotation vector to rotation matrix using opencv function rodrigues
+- Stacks concatenate the rotation matrix with the translation vector (column wise) to get a projection matrix
+- Decomposes the  projection matrix using opencv to euler Angles
+- Seperate the euler angles to its components (pitch yaw and roll)
+- Convert this components from radians to degrees
+- Convert this components to there absolute value
+- Returns an array with the pitch roll yaw metrics of the face
+- This algorithm is the same implemented in the old fotofaces

+#### Image Quality

+- converts the image from bgr to gray scale
+- calculate the BRISQUE score using the opencv function QualityBRISQUE_compute with the brisque model and the brisque range yml files
+- This algorithm is the same implemented in the old fotoface

+#### Sunglasses

+- converts the image to hsv
+- cuts the eyes of the image
+- compare the brightness of the eyes with the brightness of a skin reference
+- if doesn't detect, do a machine learning prediction test
+- gets again the eyes of the image
+- resizes the image to preferred size
+- converts it to BGR
+- normalizes the image channel values
+- loads a json model to detect sunglasses
+- compile the model with the library keras
+- do a prediction with the image test data
+- return results